-This Plan recommends an overlay zone to retain the light industrial uses while recognizing the need for limited residential uses in the district The proposed overlay zone will be similar in concept to the existing Twinbrook Overlay Zone, but it will be more expansive in its residential potential since, unlike the Twinbrook Overlay Zone, the residential development in this overlay zone will be not be limited to a certain percentage of the existing non-residential floor area on a property (Map 42).
-Major elements of the proposed White Flint 2 Overlay Zone are the following:
+This Plan recommends an overlay zone to retain the light industrial uses while recognizing the need for some residential uses at the Randolph Hills Shopping Center area (Map 42).
+Major elements of the proposed White Flint 2 Overlay Zone should be the following:

-- Maximum FAR of 1.5; - Maximum Residential FAR of 1.0: - Maximum Building Height of 75 feet; - Non-residential uses limited to those allowed in the Light Industrial I-L Zone; - Residential uses: Multi-unit - Ground floor to be used only for nonresidential uses allowed in the base I-L Zone: - Minimum Public Use Space of 10 percent required for mixed-use developments; - Design guidance in the Plan and separate Urban Design Guidelines; and - Site Plans for developments that include residential uses per the overlay zone.
+- Maximum FAR of 1.5;

+- Maximum Building Height of 75 feet;

+- Non-residential uses limited to those allowed in the Light Industrial I-L Zone;

+- Residential uses to be allowed with the balance between light industial and residential to be determined when the Overlay zone is developed: - Minimum Public Use Space of 10 percent required for mixed-use developments; - Design guidance in the Plan and separate Urban Design Guidelines; and - Site Plan for developments that include residential uses.